ansys/pyensight/doc/source/calc_functions.rst

           - :math:`\frac{1}{2}\left[\nabla \nu -{\left(\nabla \nu \right)}^{T}\right]`

-    then combine to compute the symmetric tensor
+    Combine to compute the symmetric tensor:

     :math:`Q={S}^{2}+{\Omega }^{2}`

-    Next compute and sort the eigenvalues of :math:`Q`  (using Jacobi eigen analysis), and assign the second eigenvalue, or :math:`{\lambda }_{2}`, as the scalar value at the node.
+    Compute and sort the eigenvalues of :math:`Q`  (using Jacobi eigen analysis).
+Then, assign the second eigenvalue, or :math:`{\lambda }_{2}`, as the scalar value at the node:

     :math:`{\lambda }_{1}<{\lambda }_{2}<{\lambda }_{3}`

-    The vortex is to be visualized as an iso-surface with
+    Visualize the vortex as an iso-surface with:

     :math:`{\lambda }_{2}=0`

 See also the :ref:`Q_criteria() <Q_criteria>` calculator function.

 **References**

+For more information, see these references:

-    #.
-Haller, G., "An objective definition of a vortex," Journal of
-       Fluid Mechanics, 2005, vol. 525, pp. 1-26.
+- Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.

-    #.
-Jeong, J. and Hussain, F., "On the identification of a
-       vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.
+- Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.

 .. _Mach: